 |3093 Colonial Ave SW, Roanoke, VA 24038-4007

 Founded in the 19th century, the well-established McIntire School of Commerce at the University of Virginia offers a prestigious, AACSB-accredited accounting program at the undergraduate and graduate level.

 The academic program is oriented towards success on the CPA exam, as well as towards acquiring marketable skills and experience.

 Undergraduate students at the McIntire School follow an Integrated Core Experience program for three years and are able to choose an accounting concentration in their fourth year.

-Students wishing to sit for the CPA exam can either acquire 150 credits at an undergraduate level or complete a one-year Master’s degree in addition to the four-year Bachelor’s degree.
+Students wishing to sit for the CPA exam can acquire 150 credits at an undergraduate level.
+Alternatively, they can complete a one-year Master’s degree in addition to the four-year Bachelor’s degree.

 McIntire’s M.S. in accounting offers a rigorous and dynamic curriculum with two specializations: financial reporting & assurance and tax consulting.
-Both tracks prepare students to navigate complex issues in professional practice and to acquire leadership skills essential in an ever-changing field.
+Both tracks prepare students to navigate complex issues in professional practice.
+They also need you to acquire leadership skills essential in an ever-changing field.

-An excellent careers service presents students with opportunities to network and be recruited by more than 300 companies, including the “Big Four”.
+An excellent careers service presents students with opportunities to network.
+Consequently, these students can be recruited by more than 300 companies, including the “Big Four.”